American Civil War reenactment: Total immersion events

 Total immersion events are made up solely of progressive ("hard-core authentic") reenactors, who often refer to them as "Events By Us and For Us" or "EBUFU".
-As the names imply, these events are held for the personal edification of the reenactors involved, allowing them to spend an extended time marching, eating, and generally living like actual soldiers of the Civil War.
-Total immersion events generally require participants to meet a high standard of authenticity, and in most cases little or none of the event will be open to public viewing.
+As the names imply, these events are held for the personal edification of the reenactors involved, allowing them to spend an extended time marching, eating, and generally living like actual soldiers of the American Civil War.
+Total immersion events generally require participants to meet a high standard of authenticity.
+In most cases, little or none of the events will be open to public viewing.

 Tactical battles

-Tactical battles, which may or may not be open to the public, are fought like real battles with each side devising strategies and tactics to defeat their opponent(s).
+Tactical battles, which may or may not be open to the public, are fought like real battles, with each side devising strategies and tactics to defeat their opponent(s).
 They have no script, a basic set of agreed-upon rules (physical boundaries, time limit, victory conditions, etc.), and onsite judges or referees, and so could be considered a form of live action role-playing game.
 Tactical battles might also be considered a form of experimental archaeology.

 Reenactment and media

-Motion picture and television producers often turn to reenactment groups for support; films like Gettysburg, Glory, Field of lost shoes and Gods and Generals benefited greatly from the input of reenactors, who arrived on set fully equipped and steeped in knowledge of military procedures, camp life, and tactics.
+Motion picture and television producers often turn to reenactment groups for support; films like Gettysburg, Glory, Field of Lost Shoes, and Gods and Generals benefited greatly from the input of reenactors, who arrived on set fully equipped and steeped in knowledge of military procedures, camp life, and tactics.

-In a documentary about the making of the film Gettysburg, actor Sam Elliott, who portrayed Union General John Buford in the film, said of reenactors:
+In a documentary about the making of the film Gettysburg, actor Sam Elliott, who portrayed U.S. Major General John Buford in the film, said of reenactors:

-At times, however, the relationship between reenactors and filmmakers has been contentious.
+However, the relationship between reenactors and filmmakers has been contentious at times.
 Although reenactors for Gettysburg were unpaid, money was contributed on their behalf to a trust for historic preservation; however, some subsequent productions have offered no such compensation.
-Also, in some cases reenactors have clashed with directors over one-sided portrayals and historical inaccuracies.
+Also, in some cases, reenactors have clashed with directors over one-sided portrayals and historical inaccuracies.
 Some producers have been less interested in accuracy than in the sheer number of reenactors, which can result in safety issues.
 Finally, large film productions, like Gettysburg, can draw enough reenactors to cause the cancellation of other events.

 Tony Horwitz covered hardcore reenacting in Confederates In The Attic, released in 1998.

 On April 4, 2013, Jeffrey S. Williams released Muskets and Memories: A Modern Man's Journey through the Civil War, a mix of modern reenactment narrative with historical facts.

-In 2016, a documentary called When To Die was produced and directed by Justin Miller and John Paul Pacelli.
+In 2016, Justin Miller and John Paul Pacelli produced and directed a documentary called When To Die.
 It followed four Civil War reenactors and explored their relationship with the hobby.